aron23/ai-cyber/notebooks/ViT-experiment/README.md

 ## Conclusion

 This research successfully demonstrates that Vision Transformers can effectively classify network traffic by treating packet payloads as images.
-The 5-channel encoding approach achieved 92.86% accuracy across 9 attack types, validating the potential of computer vision techniques in cybersecurity applications.
+The 5-channel encoding approach achieved 93.30% validation accuracy across 9 attack types, validating the potential of computer vision techniques in cybersecurity applications.
 The experiments establish a foundation for future research in visual-based network security analysis.

 ## Repository Structure